laukik13/RealEstate-Website/README.md

 - Contact form for users to reach out for inquiries or support.
 - Company contact details including phone number, email, and address.

+## Technologies Used

+- **Frontend:**
+  - React.js for building interactive and dynamic user interfaces.
+  - Bootstrap 5.

 ## Screenshots